Apache Flink, Stream Processing, Stateful Computing, Real-time Analytics, Exactly-once Semantics

 Real-Time Analytics

 Calculating metrics, dashboards, and KPIs as events occur.
-Example: tracking website user behavior patterns in real-time to power personalization engines.
+Example: processing 1 million events per second to track website user behavior patterns with sub-100ms latency to power personalization engines.

 Event-Driven Applications